pmem/pmem.github.io/_posts/2015-07-20-pmemcheck-transactions.md

 POBJ_LAYOUT_END(example);
 {% endhighlight %}

-The aforementioned piece of code is common for all of the examples which are base on NVML, hence I will not repeat it anymore.
+The aforementioned piece of code is common for all of the examples which are based on libpmemobj, hence I will not repeat it anymore.

 {% highlight C linenos hl_lines="11 12 14" %}
 int main(int argc, char** argv)